ClickShot18mm/Git-Commands/README.md

 <code>git config --system core.editor "[editor]"</code> |
 <code>git config --global alias. [alias-name] [git-command]</code> |
 <code>git config --global color.ui auto</code> |
+<code>git config --global merge.tool [toolname like kdiff3] |

 <code>git config --global core.editor \
 "'C:/Program Files (x86)/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin"</code>

+git config levels and files
+Before we further discuss git config usage, let's take a moment to cover configuration levels.
+The git config command can accept arguments to specify which configuration level to operate on.
+The following configuration levels are available:

+--local
+By default, git config will write to a local level if no configuration option is passed.
+Local level configuration is applied to the context repository git config gets invoked in.
+Local configuration values are stored in a file that can be found in the repo's .git directory: .git/config

+ --global
+Global level configuration is user-specific, meaning it is applied to an operating system user.
+Global configuration values are stored in a file that is located in a user's home directory. ~ /.gitconfig on unix systems and C:\Users\\.gitconfig on windows

+ --system
+System-level configuration is applied across an entire machine.
+This covers all users on an operating system and all repos.
+The system level configuration file lives in a gitconfig file off the system root path. $(prefix)/etc/gitconfig on unix systems.
+On windows this file can be found at C:\Documents and Settings\All Users\Application Data\Git\config on Windows XP, and in C:\ProgramData\Git\config on Windows Vista and newer.

+Thus the order of priority for configuration levels is: local, global, system.
+This means when looking for a configuration value, Git will start at the local level and bubble up to the system level.

 ## GIT STARTING A REPO/ CLONING
 COMMAND | DESCRIPTION